Renaissance : Bardula shines again

 After New York, Bardula has been commissioned by Moncler to design two shining installations for the brand’s Stockholm and Mexico stores.

-The four meters tall monumental art pieces, which form a pair, each installed permanently for Moncler, has been created through successions of golden metal blades producing a kinetic volume constructed from curves, changing as the viewer moves around them.
+The four meters tall monumental art pieces, which form a pair, each installed permanently for Moncler, have been created through successions of golden metal blades producing a kinetic volume constructed from curves, changing as the viewer moves around them.

 Within this volume, the arithmetic progression of the layers follows an exponential movement based on oval curves, magnifying the objects with an undulating lighting scenario.

-Bardula’s work reflects a passion for geometric abstraction and investigations into weightlessness and transparency, and a fascination with new technologies, in particular 3D and light.
+Bardula’s work reflects a passion for geometric abstraction and investigations into weightlessness and transparency, and a fascination with new technologies, in particular, 3D and light.

 The artistic concept of the artworks created by Bardula functions as a narrative reinterpretation of the Renaissance.